julioadriazola/pHostView/api/services/README.md

 This is the *main* of the processing feature.
 All the _raw_ files will be processed in the next way:

-1. An unprocessed file will be picked from the Database and the status will be changed to "processing"
+1. An unprocessed (status: 'uploaded') file will be picked from the Database and the status will be changed to "processing".
 2. Determine whether or not the file name extesion is supported for processing.
 2. Base on the name of the file, determine whether or not the _parent_ exists.
 The parent is the object that creates the link with the session.
 For a sqlite file there's no parent (because it contains the session), for pcap files the parent is a connection, and for the rest the parent is a session.
 3. If the parent exists, the file will be decompressed (No decompress action is made on the pcap files in this step).